-3 Quality of security service requests
+3 Quality of Security Service Requests

-The security service taxonomy can be useful in understanding how security is involved in a Quality of Service request.
+The security service taxonomy may be useful in understanding how security is involved in a Quality of Service request.
 Security in the Quality of Service context has traditionally implied the general notions of one or more of the following: confidentiality, authenticity, access control, and integrity [3] [13].
-However, there is no reason why a Quality of Security Service request could not include all of the elements from "Security Service" and "Service Area" in Table 1.
-In other words, we envision a security vector in a fully-functional Quality of Service request to include levels of service for the range of security services and mechanisms that we have identified, where "level of service" can indicate degrees of security with respect to assurance, mechanistic strength, administrative diligence, etc. Thus, a generic QoS request would look something like the following in a BNF-style notation:
+However, there is no reason why a Quality of Security Service request could not include all of the elements from "Security Service" and "Service Area" in Table 1.1 In other words, we envision a security vector in a fully-functional Quality of Service request to include levels of service for the range of security services and mechanisms that we have identified.
+Thus, a generic QoS request would look something like the following in a BNF-style notation: